What I Learned Today About Storing Onions & Potatoes Together

 Yes, it is true you should not store onions and potatoes together, but the reason they offer is wrong.
-They say the reason is “onions, like apples, bananas and some other fruits and vegetables, emit ethylene gas as they ripen.”
+They say that “onions, like apples, bananas, and some other fruits and vegetables, emit ethylene gas as they ripen.”

-It is true apples and bananas do emit ethylene gas as they ripen but I have just learned from researching the Internet, onions do not emit ethylene gas.
-You may find many cooking blogs on the Internet that say they do emit ethylene, however, the more technical sites say they don’t.
+It is true that apples and bananas emit ethylene gas as they ripen, but I have just learned from researching the Internet that onions do not emit ethylene gas.
+You may find many cooking blogs on the Internet that say they do emit ethylene.
+However, the more technical sites say they don’t.

 You don’t have to take my word for it.
-Just do a search for “do onions emit ethylene gas” and see what you find out.
+Just search “do onions emit ethylene gas” and see what you find out.

 So Why Not Store Onions and Potatoes Together?

-While potatoes are sensitive to ethylene gasses, the reason to keep onions and potatoes apart has to do with moisture.
+While potatoes are sensitive to ethylene gasses, the reason to keep onions and potatoes apart is moisture.
 Both onions and potatoes release moisture, which can lead to faster spoiling.

-It’s best to store them separately in an area that has good air flow, is dry and somewhat cool.
-I didn’t know this, and we have been storing them together for years with no real problems.
+It’s best to store them separately in an area with good airflow, dry and cool air.
+I didn’t know this; we have been storing them together for years with no real problems.

-It’s easy enough to knock off those curly things from the potatoes with your thumb or cut of the shoots from the onions or better yet, use them up before the growth spurts even start.
+It’s easy enough to knock off those curly things from the potatoes with your thumb, cut off the onions shoots, or better yet, use them up before the growth spurts even start.

-It’s not as much of a factor in our house because our onion & potato drawer has a wire mesh front, so air is constantly flowing in and out of the drawer.
+It’s not as much of a factor in our house because our onion & potato drawer has a wire mesh front, so air constantly flows in and out of the drawer.

-So, as a rule of thumb, it’s best not to store any fruits and vegetables together in closed cabinets or drawers except in the refrigerator, but even there, you typically store them in separate compartments.
+So, as a rule of thumb, it’s best not to store any fruits and vegetables together in closed cabinets or drawers except in the refrigerator.
+Still, even there, you typically store them in separate compartments.

 And who stores potatoes in the fridge?
 Best to store them below room temperature but above refrigerator temperatures.
 Most cellars are cooler than the rest of the house in the summer so maybe you can find a spot down there for storage.

-I have read it is fine to store “new” potatoes in the refrigerator but place them in a brown paper bag to absorb some of the moisture they emit.
+I have read it is acceptable to store “new” potatoes in the refrigerator but place them in a brown paper bag to absorb some of the moisture they emit.

 What About Garlic or Ginger?

-We store both garlic and ginger in our potato / onion drawer so now I’m wondering about the wisdom of that.
+We store both garlic and ginger in our potato/onion drawer, so now I’m wondering about that wisdom.

-Turns out, garlic produces very low amounts of ethylene which is a good thing and is not sensitive at all to ethylene exposure, even better.
-I’m going to interpret that as a win for storing garlic with onions or potatoes.
+It turns out garlic produces meager amounts of ethylene which is a good thing, and is not sensitive to ethylene exposure, which is even better.
+So I’m going to interpret that as a win for storing garlic with onions or potatoes.

-Like garlic, ginger also does not emit ethylene gas nor is it sensitive to it.
-This means it’s a go for storing both garlic and ginger with potatoes or onions.
+Like garlic, ginger does not emit ethylene gas, nor is it sensitive to it.
+This means it’s a go for storing garlic and ginger with potatoes or onions.

 Other Vegetables Sensitive to Ethylene Gas

-There are lots of vegetables you store in the refrigerator that are sensitive to ethylene gas but what about those vegetables you typically don’t store in the refrigerator?
-Some like sweet potatoes, turnips, pumpkins, and watermelon are highly sensitive to ethylene gas so it’s important to keep them away from those high producers of ethylene.
+There are lots of vegetables you store in the refrigerator that are sensitive to ethylene gas, but what about those vegetables you typically don’t store in the refrigerator?
+Some, like sweet potatoes, turnips, pumpkins, and watermelon, are highly sensitive to ethylene gas, so keeping them away from those high ethylene producers is essential.

 Solution for Storing Fruits & Vegetables